Classes with KACC

 Johnnie was chosen as a selected speaker in the 2020 TEDx Fearless Women Series.
 She also supports young writers through the Letters About Literature program with the Texas Center for the Book and the Write for Mississippi program.
 In 2021, she was named a teaching artist with Gemini Ink Writing Arts Center of San Antonio and the national TAP Summer Institute 2021.
 Johnnie enjoys teaching workshops for writing communities across the country.

-The Write Your Best Story workshop will be broken up into four sessions - a morning and afternoon sesson each day, with an hour break for lunch.
+The Write Your Best Story workshop will be broken up into four sessions - a morning and afternoon session each day, with an hour break for lunch.
 The sessions are as follows: